 Members of Repak ELT are compliant with the regulations and take responsibility for the waste arising from the sale of tyres.

-Their tyre waste is collected by an Authorised Collector and managed in an environmentally sound manner.
+Their tyre waste is collected by a Repak ELT Registered Collector and managed in an environmentally sound manner.

 Play your part in protecting the environment.
 Only use a compliant Repak ELT tyre retailer.

 Look out for the Repak ELT membership Certificate the next time you are getting your tyres changed.

 The introduction of the tyre compliance scheme has stimulated an increase in indigenous investment in the circular economy in relation to the management of end of life tyres.
 Several such projects are currently at an advanced stage of development and once complete will bring new technologies and improved outcomes for waste tyres in Ireland.

 These waste facilities will allow your tyre waste to be taken out of the waste stream at the point where it arises.
 This is in keeping with the proximity principle of dealing with your waste domestically, keeping the carbon footprint to a minimum and benefitting the environment at the processing phase exponentially.